Tap Into The Health Benefits Of Aswini Mudra With These Tips

 Mudras are recognized as an integral part of traditional yoga practice and include a variety of symbolic gestures.
 They are typically practised using the hands and fingers.
-Aswini Mudra is just one such Mudra and is also known as Ashvini or Ashwini Mudra.
+Ashwini Mudra is just one such Mudra and is also known as Ashvini or Ashwini Mudra.
 The Mudra quite literally means horse gesture or sign of the horse.
-Unlike yoga poses or Asanas, Aswini Mudra is not a full-body pose, but is a Mudra.
+Unlike yoga poses or Asanas, Ashwini Mudra is not a full-body pose, but is a Mudra.
 However, it is different from other Mudras in that it doesn’t even require specific hand or finger gestures.
 Although best practised while you are in the lotus pose or Padmasana, you can also try it out in other simple meditative postures like the Siddhasana or Sukhasana.

-Health Benefits of Aswini Mudra
+Health Benefits of Ashwini Mudra

-The Aswini Mudra focuses on the rhythmic contraction of the anal sphincter, which is why some of the main benefits are associated with gastrointestinal and reproductive health.
+The Ashwini Mudra focuses on the rhythmic contraction of the anal sphincter, which is why some of the main benefits are associated with gastrointestinal and reproductive health.
 More importantly, the Mudra helps with the regulation of Prana in the upper body, improving the flow of Prana to your internal organs to strengthen them and make them more resistant to ailments.
-The main health benefits of Aswini Mudra include:
+The main health benefits of Ashwini Mudra include:

 • Enhanced control of the anal sphincter and surrounding muscles.